seaburr/VibeProjects/README.md

 Generates simplistic black and white line art suited for coloring pages.
 Prompts user for input text before generating image, displaying it, and saving it to disk with a timestamped filename.

+**NOTE:** Works better with DALLE3 (although it overshoots the complexity IMO however cost is $0.05/image vs. $0.02/image with DALLE2).

 Expects `OPENAI_API_KEY` environment variable when running.

 ## TracingWorksheet

 An attempt to generate letter/number tracing worksheets.
 Big fail.
 Bigger fail once I toggled DALLE3 off.
+Then I tried to get it to render the image without AI.
+It still failed (see V2).